Paint a Monarch butterfly on a plain concrete paver to create this beautiful garden art. Paint an entire path of butterflies to enjoy year round.

 A complete supply list is available at the end of this post.

-As with my Flower Stepping Stone, I started with Zinser Bullseye sealer paint, it may take you up to 3 coats to get a good base.
+As with my Flower Stepping Stone, I started with Zinser Bullseye sealer paint.
 The cement paver is very pitted and the paint just sinks in.
 The extra prep is worth it.
-Start a day ahead, lay out several pavers and just coat them every couple of hours with the white paint.
+Start a day ahead, lay out several pavers and just coat them with the white paint.
 A roller is easier than a brush but you can use a brush.

 Here is a supply list for this project:

 Cement pavers (available at Home Depot, Lowes etc)